Concealing Sensitive Samples against Gradient Leakage in Federated Learning: Methodology

-Several studies~\citep{geiping2020inverting, boenisch2021curious, balunovic2021bayesian, fowl2021robbing} show that for models with only fully connected layers, a single non-zero entry in the gradient of the loss \wrt the layer's output is enough to perfectly reconstructed the input $\vx$.
-Detailed proof can be found in \citet{geiping2020inverting}.
-Without loss of generality, we consider the case of a network having only one fully connected layer, for which the forward pass is given by $\vy=\mathbf{W}^T\vx+\mathbf{b}$, where $\mathbf{W}$ is the weight and $\mathbf{b}$ is the bias, $\vx$ is the input.
-Let $\mathcal{L}$ denote the objective to update the parameters, then the adversary reconstructs the input $\vx$ by computing the gradients of the objective \wrt the weight and the bias:
+\paragraph{Individual data point leakage.} Without loss of generality, we consider the case of a network having only one fully connected layer, for which the forward pass is given by $\mathbb{R}^m \ni \vy=\mW^\top \vx +\vb$, where $\mW \in \mathbb{R}^{n \times m}$ is the weight and $\vb \in \mathbb{R}^{m}$ is the bias.
+Let $\Ls$ denote the objective to update the parameters, then the adversary reconstructs the input $\vx \in \mathbb{R}^{n}$ by computing the gradients of the objective \wrt the weight and the bias: